Updated: Jan 4

-Willow the Wonderer is an enchanting tale about the search for happiness.
-It has been wonderful to see the warmth with which our readers have embraced the book since it release, with Willow the Wonderer maintaining a five star rating for10 straight months now.
+Willow the Wonderer is an enchanting picture book about the search for happiness.
+It has been wonderful to see the warmth with which our readers have embraced the picture book since it release, with Willow the Wonderer maintaining a five star rating for10 straight months now.
 A question that has come up a number of times in reviews and conversations though is 'what is the right age to talk about happiness with children?
 Is it too deep and philosophical a subject for the young ones?'
-These question goes to the heart of why Darren and I decided to pick up our pens and pencils and produce the Willow the Wonderer series.
+These question goes to the heart of why Darren and I decided to pick up our pens and pencils and produce the Willow the Wonderer picture books.
 We share our thoughts below.

 Willow the Wonderer is a genre defying children's book

-Willow the Wonderer is an enchanting tale about the search for happiness.
+Willow the Wonderer is an enchanting picture book about the search for happiness.
 It is beautifully illustrated, has quirky rhymes and even makes counting fun.

 It also tackles the most existential of all questions in our human experience - what is happiness and where can we find it?